neidersalgado/grpc-google-tutorial/README.md

 where, $SRC_DIR is your source directory, $DST_DIR destination code, where your code w0ill be generated, and the path where the '-proto' is.

+then to execute add_person, navitate to the path were add_person.go file is, an the run:

+>go run add_person.go <file_name_addreses>

+file_name_addresses is a file were  is being saving the directory of persons